Through The Fibro Fog

 • No arm ache: as a baked risotto, there's no need for lots of stirring on the stovetop.

-• Best comfort food: a tasty, healthy and cosy recipe with all the comfort food vibes.
+• Best comfort food: a tasty and cozy recipe with all the comfort food vibes.

 🥦 Ingredients